ArcGIS Blog

 Each item in ArcGIS Online has a title, summary, description, and other information.
 When you enter a string in Search, all of these fields are scanned for a match, including the tags.
 Close matches are also returned via stemming, which finds derivative and closely related words.

 For example, searching for “snow removal” will find anything that matches from all the available item information.
-Results are organized by the default of relevance, or your choice of title, owner, rating, views, and date.
+Results are organized by relevance by default, or your choice of title, owner, rating, views, and date.

 Search using a string

 If you want to search for a specific tag, use the keyword tags: in your search string as shown below.
-For tags using multiple words include surrounding quotes.
+For tags using multiple words include surrounding quotes to find exact matches.

 Search using tags